-Did you ever walk around your house and really see what you have?
-We have such busy lives these days with work and kid activities, that we can accumulate stuff without even being aware of it.
+Did you ever walk around your house and see what you have?
+We have such busy lives these days with work and kid activities that we can accumulate stuff without even being aware of it.

-From my observation, people put up with a lot of clutter for many years before they actually contact an organizer.
+From my observation, people put up with a lot of clutter for many years before they contact an organizer.
 It starts out as being a small pile in the hallway or unused room, nothing major.
 Then the pile grows so big and becomes overwhelming.
-It’s just easier to ignore and leave it there because there’s no time to really sit and determine the process. after a while, the clutter becomes part of the home or office space.
+It's easier to ignore and leave it because there's no time to sit and determine the process. after a while, the clutter becomes part of the home or office space.
 It isn’t looked at anymore as clutter but as a part of their lives.
-Humans have a great knack for being able to acclimate themselves to any situation.
+Humans have a great ability to acclimate themselves to any situation.
 Clutter in the home is no different.

 How to awaken to the clutter in your home - Part 1